Improving the continuity of care for aged care patients

 The result

-While many care products focus on the transactional side of their platform, there was an opportunity to weave ‘the patient story’ into the redesigned interface.
-We were able to surface relevant snippets of patient information that help staff maintain a connection to the people they are supporting.
-This allows Healthmetrics to humanise care, helping eCase stand out from their competitors.
+While many care products focus on the transactional side of their platform, for this product we were able to weave ‘the patient story’ into the redesigned interface.
+A key feature was to surface relevant snippets of patient information that help staff maintain a connection to the people they are supporting.
+This allows Health Metrics to offer a product that humanises care, and that stands out from their competitors.
+The initial reaction to the redesign has been extremely positive and has clients excited.

 — Jenny Docherty, Head of Strategy & Marketing